mstksg/inCode/copy/entries/hamilton-1.md

 *perpendicular* to the direction of steepest descent.
-The vector perpendicular to $\langle x, y \rangle$ is $\langle y, -x \rangle$, so we just derived the actual Hamiltonian equations of motion: just move in the direction perpendicular to the steepest descent!
+The vector perpendicular to $\langle x, y \rangle$ is $\langle y, -x \rangle$, so we just derived the actual Hamiltonian equations of motion: just move in the direction perpendicular to the steepest ascent!

 $$
 \dot{q} = \frac{\partial}{\partial p_q} \mathcal{H}(\mathbf{q},\mathbf{p})